DanielOgorchock/ST_Anything/README.md

 - Copy and paste both the `ST_Anything` and `SmartThings` folders (as well as all of the other library folders) into your local Arduino libraries directory.
 - Open one of the ST_Anything_Multiples_xxxxx.ino sketches for the hardware you're using and see if it successfully compiles.
   - Make sure you select the correct model of board you are compiling for.
   - If building for a standalone ESP8266 board, make sure you have configured the Arduino IDE to include support for these boards.
-Follow the guide at https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon.
+Follow the guide at https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon
+  - If building for a standalone ESP32 board, make sure you have configured the Arduino IDE to include support for these boards.
+Follow the guide at https://github.com/espressif/arduino-esp32/blob/master/README.md
 - If using a LAN-to-Hub (Ethernet) based device
   -Find the lines of the Sketch where it says "<---You must edit this line!"
     - You must ensure your hub's LAN IP address does not change.
 Use your router's static DHCP assignment feature to make sure your hub always gets the same IP Address!
 Enter that address in the corresponding line in the sketch.
-    - The Arduino must be assigned a static TCP/IP address, Gateway, DNS, Subnet Mask, MAC Address(W5100/W5500 only), SSID+Password(ESP8266,ESP01,WiFi101,MKR1000)
+    - The Arduino must be assigned a static TCP/IP address, Gateway, DNS, Subnet Mask, MAC Address(W5100/W5500 only), SSID+Password(ESP8266,ESP01,ESP32,WiFi101,MKR1000)
     - *** NOTE: If using the W5100 Shield, YOU MUST ASSIGN IT A UNIQUE MAC ADDRESS in the sketch!
 Please leave the first octet in the MAC Address '06' as certain MAC addresses are UNICAST while others are MULTICAST.
 Your MAC must be UNICAST and be a 'Locally Administered Address' Please see https://en.wikipedia.org/wiki/MAC_address#Address_details for more information ***
     - *** NOTE: If using the W5500 Shield, YOU MUST ASSIGN IT A UNIQUE MAC ADDRESS in the sketch!
 Use the one packaged with the W5500 shield.
     - Note: If using an ESP-01 for WiFi only with an Arduino, the example assumes you're using an Arduino MEGA 2560.
 Attach the ESP-01 to Hardware Serial "Serial1"